 This covers pain relief or maybe an emergency filling.

 This includes examinations, x-rays and a simple clean if required.
 Be aware that if deep cleaning is required for treatment of gum disease, this is not included within Band 1.
 This is likely to be a Band 2 treatment.

-This includes the majority of treatment.
+This NHS dental charge includes the majority of treatments.
 Fillings, root canal fillings and tooth extraction.
 If you have ‘Band 1’ treatments, this is included in the ‘Band 2’ price.
 You don’t have to pay for your ‘Band 1’ and ‘Band 2’ separately if it is all part of the same course of treatment.

 This includes everything in ‘Band 1’ and ‘Band 2’ as well as crowns, dentures (removable false teeth) and other work that needs to be made by a dental laboratory.

 Not all treatment can be provided by every NHS dentist.
 For example, certain root canal treatments or extractions may be too complex for your dentist who may need to refer you to another dentist or hospital.
 Depending on local funding, this may be on the NHS or outside of the NHS where costs will vary.

 What treatments are not available on the NHS?

 • Cosmetic treatments.
 Treatments such as teeth whitening are not available on the NHS.
 The NHS will not subsidise treatment that is not necessary for the health of your teeth and mouth.